How a little-known GOP lawmaker became a point man in Trump's impeachment defense

 In Zeldin's district, which spans from working-class central Long Island to the wealthy enclave of the Hamptons, voters expressed mixed thoughts on his newfound prominence.

-Rob Mauro, a 64-year-old construction manager and self-identified Republican, told NBC News that Zeldin is doing "as best he can" on a "nonsense" impeachment probe.
+Rob Mauro, a 64-year-old construction manager and self-identified Republican, said that Zeldin is doing "as best he can" on a "nonsense" impeachment probe.
 But Mauro said he was at least a little surprised to see Zeldin featured so prominently.

 "I don't think a lot of people would stick their neck out at this point because it could go either way," he said.
 "Obviously, it's trying times."